 Android tablets can be rather polarizing.
 Often, you either love em… or not.
 And normally, I’m not a big fan.
 There’s just so much more that you can do on a dedicated Windows or iPadOS platform.
 However, the Samsung Galaxy Tab S7 is making reevaluate my beliefs.
 It’s equipped with Android 10 OS and it runs extraordinarily smooth.
 There’s few hiccups to the performance of the machine–thanks in part to 6 GBs of RAM and its Octa-core processing system.

 It also comes with an 11-inch screen which is more than respectable when it comes to Android tablets.
 The bezels aren’t the greatest, but they’re definitely acceptable.
 You’ll have no problems being on this screen for hours as need be.
 The colors could pop a bit more, and black tones could be deeper.
 But it’s not a terrible display.
-And I do love the fact that there is a dedicated attachable keyboard and stylus for this machine.
+And I do love the fact that there is a dedicated attachable keyboard and stylus for this machine, with the stylus making it the best handwriting tablet on my list.
 However, the keyboard is sold separately.

 The biggest issue I have with this tablet (and Androids in general) is that it can be difficult to get full- featured writing platforms that are trusted and run smoothly.
 While MS Word will run on Android devices, it seems clunky and out of place.
 I find Google Docs to be much more forgiving on Android devices.
 However, this could just be my bias showing and I’m giving these “Android misgivings” the benefit of the doubt.
 If anyone has had better Android experiences than me, please share in the comments below.